michaeltlombardi/pentola/content/02-character-creation/wealth-and-equipment.md

 {{< aside mechanical "Tweaking Armor Materials" >}}
 Pentola assumes a high-magic bronze age urban center full of artisans and dozens of cultures mashing up together to create a metropolis.
-There's no reason characters couldn't come across armor materials considered exotic for Pentola - sharkskin, griffin wool, etc.
+There's no reason characters couldn't come across armor materials considered exotic for Pentola—sharkskin, griffin wool, etc.
-Be mindful that there's no indigenous domesticated mammals in the city and surrounding areas - no cows, sheep, pigs, or horses - so normal leather is a luxury good imported from elsewhere.
+Be mindful that there's no indigenous domesticated mammals in the city and surrounding areas—no cows, sheep, pigs, or horses—so normal leather is a luxury good imported from elsewhere.
 Highlight items made from those materials as higher status or remarkable, because Pentolans would think of them that way.

 Particularly notable here, as with the rest of the setting, is the relative scarcity of iron.
-Iron is mostly used for it's anti-demon properties - this world does not have steel manufacture but does have plentiful sources of copper and tin for bronze.
+Iron is mostly used for it's anti-demon properties—this world does not have steel manufacture but does have plentiful sources of copper and tin for bronze.
 In Pentola, adding iron to armor and other equipment is incredibly expensive and often is more valuable as a component for magic and anti-demon applications.
 {{< /aside >}}